 Connecting your devices raises even serious problems like injecting viruses and malware into your devices.
 Once you connect your device, it opens itself up for extraneous entities to hijack your device.
 However internal entities can also inject these viruses and malware into your device, or intruders may implant them from outside.

 The practice of social engineering involves manipulating the human psyche in order to gain access to personal data.
 Connecting these devices to the network opens up a doorway into exploiting your psyche.
 For instance, your email information is used to send you malicious links that will intrude into your confidential information.

 Since personal and IoT devices are not safe over the enterprise networks, the same are the concerns of these networks.
 Some of them include:

 IoT devices connected to the network will potentially open up possibilities to go into application programming interfaces.
 The features of these interfaces may not be properly documented, thus allowing people to take advantage of it.

 Influx Of a Large Amount Of Data

 Data extrusion refers to an unauthorized transfer of data.
-Cybercriminals can intrude into an enterprise data, for instance, through DNS tunnelling as these devices connect.
+Cybercriminals can intrude into enterprise data, for instance, through DNS tunneling as these devices connect.